 The LSI includes a large multiple node computational cluster on which numerous bioinformatics software programs are installed.
 This portal has enormous memory capacity and processing power and is able to run analyses that would be impossible on individual PCs.
 Other resources include the GenePattern Server Cluster, which provides access to microarray analysis programs and pipelines, and the CLC Genomics Workbench, a commercial software that features a graphical user interface based on high-throughput sequencing data analysis.

-The PATHseq Analysis program was developed by Dr. Jack Chen, an INBRE funded faculty member, and his colleagues at the University of Alaska Fairbanks.
+The PATHseq Analysis program was developed by Mark Layer and Dr. Jack Chen, an INBRE funded faculty member at the University of Alaska Fairbanks.
 PATHseq Analysis is a fast and portable desktop program to identify non-host sequences in high-throughput sequence data sets.
 PATHseq Analysis correctly identified and classified human, a virus, and additionally the presence of bacterial sample contamination in a 4 million read real data set in under 15 minutes.